HenkT28/pands-problem-set/README.md

 10. functions.py:

 Write a program that displays a plot of the functions x, x2 and 2x in the range [0, 4].
+The plots of the functions x, 2x and x2, are displayed in the same graph.

 $ python functions.py